 All such instruments are used by the portfolio management team to expose the portfolio to/hedge the portfolio against equity risk.
+Type of instruments used:

 The Sub-Fund may trade in listed "plain vanilla" futures and options (listed equities or listed equity indices).